Answered By: Rebecca Mackle Last Updated: Sep 20, 2019 Views: 84

 - show, play or perform a work in public

 - any original work that has been written down or recorded in any form (it doesn't need to have been published)

 - works copied using mobile technologies - including streamed materials, and material loaded onto an e-reader

 - copyright doesn't have to be registered - it automatically exists

 - thoughts and ideas aren't protected

-- copyright on works made during a course of employment by an employee generally belongs to the employer unless specifically agreed otherwise (see Anglia Ruskin University's IP policy)
+- copyright on works made during a course of employment by an employee generally belongs to the employer unless specifically agreed otherwise (see ARU's IP policy)